Mageluer/schedule/README.md

   "homepage": "https://myusername.github.io/schedule",
 ```

-Create React App uses the `homepage` field to determine the root URL in the built HTML file.
+This React App uses the `homepage` field to determine the root URL in the built HTML file.

 #### Step 2: Add `deploy` to `scripts` in `package.json`
 > Note: `deploy` scripts have already been added, you check whether they exist.